cmohge1/bow-in-the-cloud-edition/presentations/BiC-leeds-presentation.md

 ![ball-poem](../images/d-ball-poem.jpg)

-*a*
+     <em>Toussaint Louverture.</em>

+     <br/>Cast a reflective glance athwart the flood
+     <br/>To that bold Isle where prowess and renown
+     <br/>Have urged their course through deluges of blood,
+     <br/>And snapped the Tyrant's yoke, and scorned his frown.

+     <br/>When Europe's unrelenting hand had swayed,
+     <br/>With scorpion rod, Domingo's land of slaves,
+     <br/>And Negro-vengeance had her deeds repaid
+     <br/>By massacres that died the circling waves,

+     <br/>Benignant Heaven, in mercy to the oppressed,
+     <br/>Nurtured a Hero of the [jitty?] race,
+     <br/>This mighty soul with ample views possessed,
+     <br/>And stamped with moral dignity his face.*

 The poem encompasses seven manuscript pages, and it is truly a great pity that the poem was left out.
 For the first time, this edition is publishing this entire poem

+---